-Design, furnish and install foundations for CCTV metal poles with all necessary hardware in accordance with the plans developed by the Design-Build Team and these Project Special Provisions.
+Design, furnish and install foundations for CCTV metal poles with all necessary hardware in accordance with the plans and specifications.

 Design all CCTV pole foundations using actual soil conditions at each pole location.
-Perform soil test in accordance with sub-section (1) Soil Test of this Project Special Provision.
+Perform soil test in accordance with sub-section (1) Soil Test of this special provision.